 Private Hospitals

-• The Panama Clinic: Panama Clinic is committed to providing excellent patient care in a modern and welcoming environment that promotes confidence and safety.
-This hospital located at Ramón H Jurado, Centro Pacific Center Torre B, Panama City and is available 24/7 for emergency medical services.
-Additionally, Panama Clinic laboratory is open on weekdays from 6 am to 7 pm and on Saturdays from 7 am to 2 pm.
+The Panama Clinic is situated at Ramón H Jurado, Centro Pacific Center Torre B, Panama City, this hospital prioritizes excellent patient care in a modern, safe environment.
+It offers 24/7 emergency medical services, with a laboratory open weekdays from 6 am to 7 pm and Saturdays from 7 am to 2 pm.

 Public Hospitals

-• Hospital Santo Tomas: Hospital Santo Tomas is a specialized public hospital.
-Recognized nationally, it provides health, education, and research services to the community.
-It employs state of the art technology and is committed to social responsibility.
-Situated at Calle 37 Este in Panama and operates 24/7 for emergency services.
+Hospital Santo Tomas is a specialized public hospital in Panama, recognized nationwide for its health, education, and research services.
+It utilizes state-of-the-art technology and emphasizes social responsibility.
+Hospital Santo Tomas is located at Calle 37 Este in Panama, it offers 24/7 emergency services.

-• Cecilio Castillero Hospital: Cecilio Castillero Hospital, situated at Carmelo Spadafora Avenue in Chitré, Herrera, Panama, operates 24 hours a day.
-The hospital provides a range of services, including emergency care, internal medicine, first aid, pediatric services, and general medicine.
+Cecilio Castillero Hospital, located on Carmelo Spadafora Avenue in Chitré, Herrera operates 24 hours a day.
+It provides a range of services, including emergency care, internal medicine, first aid, pediatric services, and general medicine.

 Major Pharmacies

-• El Javillo: El Javillo has 36 establishments nationwide, with branches in Penonomé, Aguadulce, and an extensive network within Panama City.
-All its branches operate from 6:00 am and close, for the most part, at 9:30 pm.
+El Javillo operates 36 establishments nationwide, including branches in Penonomé, Aguadulce, and a broad network within Panama City.
+Most branches are open from 6:00 am to 9:30 pm.

-• Arrocha: Arrocha has more than 30 branches nationwide, one of them at the entrance to Playa Blanca on the Pan-American Highway, just 10 minutes from Buenaventura.
-Most of its branches are open from Monday to Sunday, from 7:00 am to 10:00 pm.
+Arrocha has over 30 branches across the country, including one near Playa Blanca on the Pan-American Highway, just 10 minutes from Buenaventura.
+Most branches operate daily from 7:00 am to 10:00 pm.

-• Metro Pharmacy: Metro Pharmacy has more than 30 branches nationwide, most of which are located in Panama City.
-There are also branches in Coronado.
-Metro Pharmacies are potentially open at 6:30 am to 9:30 pm
+Metro Pharmacy operates more than 30 branches nationwide, with the majority in Panama City and others in Coronado.
+Most branches are open from 6:30 am to 9:30 pm.

 Quality of Medical Care in Panama